Proposed expungements of the impeachments of Donald Trump: History

 On January 9, 2025 (days into the 119th Congress), Greene introduced a pair of proposed resolutions to expunge Trump's impeachments.
-She was joined by several Republican co-sponsors The resolution to expunge the first impeachment claims that Trump was wrongfully accused of misconduct in the impeachment.
-The resolution to expunge the second impeachment claims the impeachment should be expunged because House Democrats had not made an effort to understand why some Americans did not trust the results of the 2020 election.
+She was joined by several Republican co-sponsors.
+The resolution to expunge the first impeachment claimed that Trump was wrongfully accused of misconduct in the impeachment.
+The resolution to expunge the second impeachment claimed the impeachment should be expunged because House Democrats had not made an effort to understand why some Americans did not trust the results of the 2020 election.